 His most recent short fiction is below.
 The first is available for online reading.

 “Eight O’Clock Sharp” in Retreats from Oblivion: the Journal of NoirCon. (free online)

 Set in Philadelphia’s 9th Street Market, Thomas is a man outside of time, forgotten, but trying to do the right thing while contending with avaricious forces.

 “Ultimatum Games” in Rock and Hard Place magazine issue #7

 A rare book heist, bad decisions.
 The narrator and his partner-in-crime clash over evolving bourgeois norms.

-“Nostalgia” coming May 15 in Low Down Dirty Vote, vol. 3
+“Nostalgia” in Low Down Dirty Vote, vol. 3

 An armed group tries to resurrect a past that never was as they struggle with change.